rprichard/winpty/README.rst

 winpty
 ======

-winpty is a Windows software package that emulates a Unix pty-master interface to Windows console programs.
-It consists of a library and a tool for Cygwin and MSYS for running a Windows console program under a Cygwin/MSYS pty, such as that used by ``mintty`` or ``sshd``.
+winpty is a Windows software package providing an interface similar to a Unix pty-master for communicating with Windows console programs.
+The package consists of a library (libwinpty) and a tool for Cygwin and MSYS for running Windows console programs in a Cygwin/MSYS pty.

+The software works by starting the ``winpty-agent.exe`` process with a new, hidden console window, which bridges between the console API and terminal input/output escape codes.
+It polls the hidden console's screen buffer for changes and generates a corresponding stream of output.

+The Unix adapter allows running Windows console programs (e.g. CMD, PowerShell, IronPython, etc.) under ``mintty`` or Cygwin's ``sshd`` with properly-functioning input (e.g. arrow and function keys) and output (e.g. line buffering).
+The library could be also useful for writing a non-Cygwin SSH server.

 Prerequisites
 =============